i-muiri/botbattlr/botbattlr/README.md

 This is a React application that displays a list of available bots and their details among other functionalities.

-    Fork this repository to your local machine
+    - Fork this repository to your local machine
-    Run the following command npm install in your terminal Run the following command json-server --watch --db.json to start the back end On a separate terminal instance, run npm start to run the application itself.
-If prompted select the option to run it on a different port.
+    - Run the following command in your terminal npm install
+    - Run the following command to start the back end json-server --watch --db.json
+    - On a separate terminal instance, run the following command to run the application itself.
+If prompted select the option to run it on a different port. npm start

 ## Core Deliverables